dasch-swiss/dsp-das/docs/user-guide/data.md

 In a resource of type "still image", you're able to draw regions on the image and annotate this region.
 Usually, a still image resource is used for book pages, photographs, postcards, letters, etc.

-When you open a resource that contains an image, this one is displayed in a viewer.
+When you open a resource that contains an image, it is displayed in a viewer.
 Several functionalities are accessible from the image viewer, e.g. zoom in/out, copy the IIIF link, replace the image or draw a region on the image.

 <!-- ![Image viewer](../assets/images/region_annotation_panel.png)*Image viewer toolbar.* -->
 ![Image viewer](../assets/images/image-file.png)